-Archive.org has a comprehensive collection of over 500 US Military Manuals.
-These include Field Manuals (FM), Training Manuals & Circulars (TM)(TC), etc., from all branches of the US Military, which can be viewed or downloaded in .PDF format.
-They also have a large collection of lectures and educational videos from the US Army War College.
+Archive.org and GlobalSecurity.org have comprehensive collections of US Military Manuals.
+These include Field Manuals (FM), Training Manuals & Circulars (TM)(TC), etc., from all branches of the US Military, which can be viewed or downloaded for free in .PDF format.
+Archive.org also has a large collection of lectures and educational videos from the US Army War College.
 Other related non-military resources are listed below as well.

 The Wrong Hands by Ann Larabee : DIY Projects for The Evil Genius